NetRider88/POS-Billing/README.md

 1. Start the Flask development server:
     ```bash
-    python app.py
+    python dashboard.py
     ```

 2. Open your web browser and navigate to `http://127.0.0.1:5001/`.

-3. On the web interface, upload your CSV file, specify the billing month and year (optional), and click "Upload and Process".

-4. After processing, a summary table will be displayed with links to download the generated CSV files per integrator and country.
+3. The dashboard will display a summary of the existing invoices.
+You can upload a new CSV file, generate new invoices, download individual or all invoices, and email invoices.

 ## How It Works